Logic Composer

 - Auditability: Declarative rules serve as living documentation of business logic

-FlowOn Logic produces artifacts in the form of FlowOn Language (FoL)—a structured representation of your business logic that can be versioned, deployed, and executed by the FlowOn runtime.
-When you design logic using the visual interface, FlowOn Logic generates FoL artifacts that capture your intent in a portable, executable format.
+Logic Composer produces artifacts in the form of Flowon Language (FoL) - a structured representation of your business logic that can be versioned, deployed, and executed by the Flowon runtime.
+When you design logic using the visual interface, Logic Composer generates FoL artifacts that capture your intent in a portable, executable format.

 Documentation Contents